 - Re-press one of the seams so that it now goes behind the Light fabric.
 Put back together, and you will find that the seams can now nestle closely again, allowing a perfect point to be made when the seam is stitched.

 Use this principle whenever joining units with diagonal seams in order to get good crisp points.
-It is best to plan beforehand which way the seams need to be pressed – and this can be quite tricky until you are used to it!
+It’s not difficult to learn how to work out the best pressing direction yourself, but it is best to plan beforehand which way the seams need to be pressed – and this can be quite tricky until you are used to it!

 - You may find it helpful to have some more half square triangle units to play with, as many people find it difficult to visualise the connection between the direction of the seam pressing on a flat diagram, and the feel of opposing seams when held right sides together.